Addressing and Visualizing Misalignments in Human Task-Solving Trajectories

-The trajectory data collected from O2ARC are crucial as they reflect the sequence of decisions and actions taken by users as they navigate through different states within a task.
-Each trajectory is structured by the state-action format defined by the ARC Learning Environment (ARCLE)~\cite{lee2024arcle}, which serves as a framework for understanding how users interact with the task environment.
+The ARCTraj dataset~\cite{kim2025arctraj} provides detailed records of users' decisions and actions as they solve ARC tasks.
+Each trajectory is structured using the state-action sequences defined by the ARC Learning Environment (ARCLE)~\cite{lee2024arcle}, which serves as a framework for analyzing user interactions and problem-solving strategies.